AriFordsham/GHCWiki/plugins/reinitialize-globals.md

 ## Status

-After a few unfortunately public iterations, I've pushed Solution 1 to HEAD.
-It's a lightweight solution, re-uses an existing mechanism, has a small footprint in the GHC source code, and is totally transparent to the plugin author.
+After a few unfortunately public iterations, I'm planning on moving forward with Solution 1.
+It's a lightweight solution, re-uses an existing mechanism, has a small footprint in the GHC source code, is totally transparent to the plugin author, and robustly handles corner cases.
+Solution 2 has more user-facing consequences and does not handle weird corner cases.

 ## Background